jrcz-data-science-lab/better-learn/send-prompt/README.md

         print(f"Unknown question type: {questiontype}")
 ```

 - `questiontype` defines the type of question to generate.
+You can change it to other question types like 'mcsa' to run different scripts.
 - `mapping` is a dictionary linking question types to their script filenames.
 - Looks up the script for the selected `questiontype`.
 - If found, calls `run_script()` to execute it.